Marmite is a thick, black yeast extract product. Around 25 million jars are sold every year.

 A factory was opened at Vauxhall, London, in 1927.

-The Burton factory relocated to nearby Wellington Road from 1952.
+The Burton factory was relocated to Wellington Street from 1952.

 The Vauxhall factory was closed in 1967.

-A new £1 million factory was opened in Burton upon Trent to produce both Bovril and Marmite from 1968.
+A new £1 million factory was established at Burton upon Trent to produce both Bovril and Marmite from 1968.
 The factory employed 450 people.

 Unilever, the Anglo-Dutch consumer goods company, acquired Marmite in 2000.